Administration of Justice Program Contacts

-- apply laws and procedures for the collection and use of all forms of evidence for the purpose of criminal prosecutions.
+- apply laws and procedures for the collection and utilization of evidence for the purpose of criminal prosecutions.

-- identify and explain the purpose and authority of of the local, state, and federal courts systems.
+- identify and explain the purpose and authority of the local, state, and federal courts systems.

-- identify and explain the purpose and authority of all law enforcement agencies at the local, state, special district, and federal level.
+- identify and explain the purpose and authority of law enforcement agencies at the local, state, and federal levels.